5 Things You Don't Know About Elon Musk

 "Kids gave Elon a very hard time," his younger brother, Kimbal, said.
 "It's pretty rough in South Africa.
 If you're getting bullied, you still have to go to school.
 You just have to get up in the morning and go.
 He hated it so much."

 Musk eventually found comfort in tinkering with computers and entrepreneurship.
 He sold Blastar, the galactic video game he coded as a preteen, for $500 and came very close to opening an arcade near his high school.
-Formerly a Canadian citizen and now a U.S. Citizen, Musk boasts more than a few successful tech startups under his belt -- including one you might have heard of called PayPal.
-He’s a world-renowned, astronomically successful businessman, sitting on a fortune worth an estimated $13 billion and growing.
-Who’s laughing at who now, huh, punks?
+Formerly a Canadian citizen and now a U.S. citizen, Musk boasts more than a few successful tech startups under his belt — including PayPal.
+He's a world-renowned, astronomically successful businessman, sitting on a fortune worth an estimated $230.5 billion as of June 2022, per Forbes.
+Who's laughing at who now, huh?

-How does the Tesla Motors CEO and SpaceX CEO and CTO juggle running two companies and raising five boys, we wonder?
-“With great difficulty,” he confessed a couple of years back.
+So how does the Tesla Motors CEO and SpaceX CEO and CTO juggle running two companies and raising eight kids, we wonder?
+"With great difficulty," he confessed back in 2013.
 He also said he hopes his boys will be able to travel to other planets.
-“I’m not sure I’ll be able to do that in my lifetime,” he said.
-“I hope so, but it kind of depends on how long I live and how much progress we make.”
+"I'm not sure I'll be able to do that in my lifetime," he said.
+"I hope so, but it kind of depends on how long I live and how much progress we make."

 5. Dude, he's a burner.